0n1cOn3/ap_kill-er-/README.md

   * Added MAC changer

 # Access Point Flooder
-  This will be in next update a script to flood all channels in your range with access points.
+  This is a script that flood all channels in your range with access points.
   The script is more for trolling people, you can still use it if you can.
   You can use own word for SSIDs.
   SSID = Name of WiFi.